Chocobozzz/PeerTube/FAQ.md

 We think it is acceptable for a video platform.

-## What container formats can I use for the videos I want to upload?
+## Which container formats can I use for the videos I want to upload?

 WEBM, MP4 or OGV videos.